Ligia exotica

-Ligia exotica, also called sea roach or wharf roach, is a woodlouse-like isopod, a sea slater in the family Ligiidae.
+Ligia exotica, also called sea roach or wharf roach, is a woodlouse sea slater in the family Ligiidae.
 It is found in various parts of the world living on rocky coasts and harbour walls just above high water mark.

 Description

 Ligia exotica can grow to 4 cm in length, with the males being rather bigger than the females.
 The general colour is dark grey, sometimes with brown flecks, and the appendages are pale brown.
 The head has a pair of long antennae which exceed the length of the body, and two unstalked, bulging eyes.
 The body is flattened dorsally and has seven thoracic segments, each with a pair of legs, and six abdominal segments.
 The first five of these bear flat, membranous gills and the sixth bears a pair of long, forked uropods.

 Distribution and habitat

 Ligia exotica is believed to be native to the coasts of Western Europe and the Mediterranean Sea.
 Other authorities suggest it originated in the Pacific and Indian Oceans.
-The fact that Roux gave it the specific name "exotica" when he first described the species in 1828 from near Marseilles, may indicate that it was not previously known in that locality.
+The fact that Roux gave it the specific name "exotica" when he first described the species in 1828 from near Marseille, may indicate that it was not previously known in that locality.
 It has spread to many other temperate and subtropical parts of the world including the Red Sea, the eastern seaboard of the United States and Hawaii.
 It is thought that the spread occurred unintentionally via shipping, either in ballast or between the planks of timber ships.
 Its natural habitat is rocks and cliffs in the splash zone just above high water mark where it lives in damp crevices.
 It is also found, sometimes in large numbers, on jetties and harbour walls.